Boston Marathon: Costumes

 A number of people choose to run the course in a variety of costumes each year.
 During the 100th running in 1996, one runner wore a scale model of the Old North Church steeple on his back.
 Old North Church is where the signal was lit that set Paul Revere off on his midnight ride, which is commemorated each year on the same day as the Marathon.
 During the 2014 marathon, runners and spectators were discouraged from wearing "costumes covering the face or any non-form fitting, bulky outfits extending beyond the perimeter of the body," for security reasons following the 2013 bombing.
 However, state authorities and the Boston Athletic Association did not outright ban such costumes.

 Ondekoza taiko drummers

-Starting in the mid 1970s, members of Ondekoza, a group from Japan, would run the marathon and right after finishing the race would start playing their taiko drums at the finish line.
-They repeated the tradition several times in the 1970s and 1980s.
+Starting in 1975, members of Ondekoza, a group from Japan, would run the marathon and right after finishing the race would start playing their taiko drums at the finish line.
+They repeated the tradition several times in the 1970s and 1990s.
 The 700 lb drum would be set up at the finish line to encourage runners finishing the marathon.
-Bill Rodgers was a guest on Sado Island and ran marathons in Japan with Ondekoza members.
+Bill Rodgers, who inspired member's running, was a guest on Sado Island and ran marathons in Japan with Ondekoza members.
 The group also ran the New York City Marathon and Los Angeles Marathon, and ran 10000 mi of the perimeter of the United States from 1990 to 1993.